favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 Cleanup is shutdown-time mutation after the process has decided to stop.

-Cleanup deletes the targets that are eligible for shutdown deletion.
+Cleanup deletes the resources that are eligible for shutdown deletion.

 Deletion eligibility is owned by [Ownership Model](ownership-model.markdown) and instantiated for WAF in [WAF Ownership Instantiation](managed-waf-item-ownership.markdown).